vrandall66/front-end-submissions-public/1804/mod-3/personal-projects/ben/checkin-benjaminpaige.md

 Id really like to have the server / db functional and working propertly.
 Im struggling with that a bit.

 #### Deliverables for next checkin:

+- Code section should have split screen
+- Read up on and user ReactDOMServer
+- Save the generated HTML